-The submitted application was for a hybrid rollback scheme, with some caravans being moved to the landward side of coastal site, and others being moved inland to a second site.

-The application included well-researched supporting documents, including Coastal Erosion Vulnerability Assessment and Flood Risk and Drainage Assessment, and enabling development was also used as part of this application.
+- Hybrid rollback application, with some caravans being moved to the landward side of coastal site, and others being moved inland to a second site. - Well-researched supporting documents, including Coastal Erosion Vulnerability Assessment and Flood Risk and Drainage Assessment. - Enabling Development was used as part of this application.

 The applicant's aim was to rollback the caravans and other facilities out of the 2105 epoch over three stages, beginning in 2022 and ending in 2055.
 This was to be done in two ways.
 Firstly, some caravans would be moved to the most landward edge of the site, into land which is currently used for touring plots.
 Secondly, some caravans would be moved to another site, Kelling Heath, several miles away.
 In total, the number of caravans in the site closest to the cliff would reduce from 64 to 40, with none of these being in the indicative erosion epochs (up to 2105) by the end of phase 3.
-This application showed considerable forward planning, considering impacts such as water run-off, landscape.
+This application showed considerable forward planning, considering impacts such as water run-off, landscape

 The applicant's consultants approached CPE beforehand to discuss the wider proposal, including how to remove redundant infrastructure.
-Several well-researched supporting documents were provided as part of the application, including, but not limited to, a Coastal Erosion Vulnerability

-Assessment and a Flood Risk and Drainage Assessment.
+Several well-researched supporting documents were provided as part of the application, including, but not limited to, a Coastal Erosion Vulnerability Assessment and a Flood Risk and Drainage Assessment.
 The CEVA identifies coastal erosion risks and how the proposed scheme will seek to mitigate these.

 Total number of caravans increased from 64 on the site at Wood Hill to 40 on the Wood Hill site and 40 at Kelling Heath in order to ensure development was financially viable.
 The only question that arose in this application was whether the Kelling Heath part of the rollback conformed to Policy EN12, which requires the new development to be in a location which is well related to the community from which it was displaced.